hooksz/Focus-Secrecy-Baseline/README.md

 # Can Foundation Models Help Us Achieve Perfect Secrecy?
 A simple baseline for personal & private ML.

-This repository explores the baseline of using in-context learning for personal & priva
+This repository explores the baseline of using in-context learning for personal & private machine learning!
+We include scripts to